arne-fuchs/edcas-client/README.md

 ## Standard directories

 Edcas will first look into some standard directories before falling back into the current directory.
+It might try to copy the files to the desired places.

 | File                      | Look-up                                  | Fallback                |
 |---------------------------|------------------------------------------|-------------------------|